ArnoVdH/photoblog/content/blog/2019/childfree.md

 Don't tell me what my purpose is in life.
 Just don't.

 While this isn't an argument that I get to hear a lot, it's used regularly as a sexist argument leveled against women.
 This reduced them to just utilities to create new life.
-More viscerally said: they seen as birthing machines without personal agency.
+More viscerally said: they are seen as birthing machines without personal agency.

 ## Reasons